elsalant/heir-FHIR/sqlToFHIR/README.md

 - To load Observations:
   docker run --network host ghcr.io/elsalant/observation-generator:v1

+#### Hints
-To test redaction: pick a field in the resource (e.g. "id" and set the tag in the asset file to "PII"
+To test redaction: pick a field in the resource (e.g. "id") and set the tag in the asset.yaml file to "PII".
+Note that to redact a given field in a given resource, e.g. "id" in "Patient" sources, in the asset.yaml file, specify the componentsMetadata value as "Patient.id".

+If either the asset or policy is changed, then the Fybrik application needs to be restarted: kubectl delete -f <name of FybrikApplication file>
+kubectl apply -f <name of FybrikApplication file>

 #### DEVELOPMENT

 1. To build Docker image: